 There is no clear-cut way to prevent bladder cancer.
 Since smoking is a risk factor, quitting reduces your risks.
 It is also important to avoid potentially harmful chemicals in the workplace.

-Experts also avoid drinking plenty of fluids, since this reduces the time that any potentially harmful chemicals will be in contact with your bladder.
+Experts also recommend drinking plenty of fluids, since this reduces the time that any potentially harmful chemicals will be in contact with your bladder.

 “Staging” means determining how advanced a cancer is.
 This is a critical step in planning the most appropriate treatment plan.